MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/actions.md

 2. After you are done, click **Submit**.
 People can now see the detail page of the new Action; however, it’s still a draft.

 3. To make the Action live, you need to publish it.
-Read more [here about how to publish an Action](https://docs.microsoft.com/en-us/kaizala/actions/publish#steps-to-publish-an-action).
+Read more about [how to publish an Action](https://docs.microsoft.com/en-us/kaizala/actions/publish#steps-to-publish-an-action).

 ## Add Kaizala Action to a group

 You can publish a Kaizala Action to one or more groups.
 When you do so, all the group members will see it in the **Discover** tab of the Kaizala mobile app.
-The action only appears to members of the group you selected.
+The Action only appears to members of the group you selected.

 Actions will be visible directly in the Action Palette, if the group has one.